-This paper, in review with the Humboldt Journal of Social Relations, discusses long-term problems with the county payment programs and proposes building an endowment for federal public land counties by creating a permanent Trust.
+This paper, published by the Humboldt Journal of Social Relations, discusses long-term problems with the county payment programs and proposes building an endowment for federal public land counties by creating a permanent Trust.

 Federal land management agencies, including the U.S. Forest Service and Bureau of Land Management (BLM), make payments to local governments to compensate for the non-taxable status of federal public lands.
 The original “county payments” program began in 1908 and paid an estimated $4.9 million (in 2015 dollars) to local governments based the value of commercial activities on federal lands, primarily timber harvesting (County Payments 1.0).

 As the timeline below shows, Congress added programs to address the shortcomings of revenue sharing payments–including fairness and predictability–by adding PILT in 1976 (County Payments 2.0); and the changing economy and land management priorities with a variety of “transition payments” between 1990 and 2015 to address the changing economy and land management priorities (County Payments 3.0).

-By 2015, county payments were made to nearly 2,000 local governments in 52 U.S. states and territories totaling more than $750 million largely from three county payment programs—revenue sharing payments, Payments in Lieu of Taxes (PILT), and the Secure Rural Schools and Community Self-Determination Act (SRS) and National Wildlife Refuge Revenue Sharing Payments (RRS).
+By 2018, county payments were made to nearly 2,000 local governments in 52 U.S. states and territories totaling more than $750 million largely from multiple county payment programs—continued revenue sharing payments, Payments in Lieu of Taxes (PILT), and the Secure Rural Schools and Community Self-Determination Act (SRS) and National Wildlife Refuge Revenue Sharing Payments (RRS).

 County Payments Are Under Threat